 What Are the Reasons for Itchy Ears in Menopause?

 The majority of the conditions women face during menopause are because of the low estrogen levels.
-So, when you have an itchy inner ear, you could put the reduced estrogen levels to blame.
+So, when you have an itchy inner ear, you could put the reduced estrogen to blame.
 Estrogen isn’t just a reproductive hormone but has many other functions.

 One of the pivotal roles of estrogen is to promote water retention.
-The estrogen levels begin to decline when you are in perimenopause (40-44 years ).
+The estrogen levels decline when you are in perimenopause (40-44 years ).
 In menopause (45-55 years on average), their numbers dwindle further.

 Ear Problems One Can Face In Menopause

-- Changes in the inner ear may also happen when the estrogen levels reduce.
+- Changes in the inner ear may also happen when the estrogen reduces.
 The mucus membranes start drying out, impacting not just your hearing but your balance.
 That is why when in perimenopause and menopause, it is pretty normal to have vertigo problems and even face frequent bouts of dizziness.

 - When you often find your ears blocked in your 40s and 50s, you could blame it on the changing estrogen levels.
 As the membranes become dried, they lose their ability to regulate the ear’s wax production.
 This may cause the ears to produce increased amounts of wax.
 When you have blocked ears, you could have a higher risk of flu infections.

 - As a woman ages, she will be more prone to hearing loss.
-Studies[1] have shown that reductions in estrogen levels have triggered hearing loss in women.
+Studies have shown that reductions in estrogen have triggered hearing loss in women[1].

 What Are the Symptoms of Itchy Ears and Other Ear Conditions that Women May Face in Menopause?